Arnold Air Society

 What is Arnold Air Society?

-To join Arnold Air Society, Tex May Squadron you must complete an 11 week training program that runs in the fall semester of every year.
-The training will help you become a better leader while learning many skills that will help you succeed as an Air Force officer.
-The training is not easy and will test you both mentally and physically.
-In the end you will have accomplished something to be proud of and will receive some of the best training in the nation.
+To join Arnold Air Society, you must complete a 10 week training program that runs in the fall or spring semester of every year.
+The training will promote the development of leadership skills while stimulating the learning of many fundamentals that will help you succeed as a future officer in the Air Force.
+The Arnold Air Society training program is by no means easy and will test you both mentally and physically.
+By the end you will have accomplished something to be proud of and will have received some of the best training in the nation.

-The Color Guard is an extracurricular activity in the Air Force ROTC that trains cadets in drill and ceremonies for Color Guard events.
-Military professionalism and customs and courtesies are emphasized as well, since it is the Color Guard that often represents the face of the detachment, AFROTC, and even the Air Force.
-Performances include university sporting events, professional basketball games, and detachment events, just to name a few.
+The Color Guard is an extracurricular activity in Air Force ROTC that trains cadets in proper Drill and Ceremony procedures for Color Guard events.
+Military professionalism as well as customs and courtesies are emphasized greatly as the Color Guard is often the most prevalent representation of the face of Detachment 025, AFROTC, and the Air Force.
+Performances include university sporting events, professional basketball games, detachment events, and other specialized occasions.

-Any cadets interested in joining Honor Guard are welcome.
+Any cadets interested in joining the Color Guard are welcome.

 What is Silver Wings?